PKC Management Consulting

 2. The Central Government has issued the final notification (in accordance with the notification under section 10(38) of the Act).

 The notification provides a negative list of transactions of acquisition in respect of which the condition of STT being paid on acquisition and transfer will have to be satisfied.
-Certain exclusions (in accordance with the notification under section 10(38)) to this negative list have also been
+Certain exclusions (in accordance with the notification under section 10(38)) to this negative list have also been provided.
+The negative list includes the following:

 • Acquisition of existing listed equity share in a company whose equity shares are not frequently traded on a recognized stock exchange of India by way of a preferential issue